 [Editors’ note:] Need to check if SR-TE specific augmentation is required for SR-TE path discovery

-For example, considering the L3VPN in Figure 4, the PE13-P16-PE14 SR-TE path, as well as the SR-TE path in the reverse direction (between PE14 and PE13), could be reported by the P-PNC1 to the MDSC as TE paths of the same TE tunnel instance.
+For example, considering the L3VPN in Figure 4, the PE13-P16-PE14 SR-TE path and the SR-TE path in the reverse direction (between PE14 and PE13) could be reported by the P-PNC1 to the MDSC as TE paths of the same TE tunnel instance.
 The bandwidth of these TE paths represents the bandwidth allocated by P-PNC1 to the two SR-TE paths,which can be symmetric or asymmetric in the two directions.

 Establishment of L2VPN/L3VPN with TE requirements